grafana/agent/docs/user/cookbook/_index.md

 ## Cookbook

-The cookbook section aims to provide small guides for more advanced use cases, experimental features, or certain concepts around the Grafana Agent.
+The cookbook section aims to provide small guides for more advanced use cases, experimental features, or certain concepts around Grafana Agent.

 You can find all available entries listed below.